TheEternalComrade/The-Prince42/Journal.md

 Also, both of the previous cost moar money.

-While an oled could be useful for indicating layer and the like, I think it would be more useful to create firmware that creates a popup at the change, like so
+While an oled could be useful for indicating layer and the like, I think it would be more useful to create firmware that creates a popup at the change, like so:
 ![image](https://github.com/user-attachments/assets/5b52fa8e-0bbf-4b7a-8015-38912b0aa48b)

 On to the designing!
 Here's a photo of my layout
 ![image](https://github.com/user-attachments/assets/6f637538-ed53-4dda-878b-5488ec5c6f96)

+Next, the case